RedDiego15/SolutionAcmePorblem/README.md

 ## Aproach and methodology

 In my approach, I utilized design patterns to ensure that the program could accommodate additional functions or changes to inputs.
-To do this, I followed the following steps: 1) I compiled a list of requirements \n 2) created a UML diagram to abstractly represent the modules that would be necessary.
-3) I identified design patterns that could be applied to these modules to facilitate scalability and maintainability.
-4) I implemented tests to validate the effectiveness of the chosen design patterns.
+To do this, I followed the following steps:

+    1. I compiled a list of requirements '

+    2. created a UML diagram to abstractly represent the modules that would be necessary.

+    3. I identified design patterns that could be applied to these modules to facilitate scalability and maintainability.

+    4. I implemented tests to validate the effectiveness of the chosen design patterns.

 ### How to Run 🔧